Counterfactual Influence in Markov Decision Processes: Theoretical Framework

 \section{Theoretical Framework}

-In this section, we introduce the notion of \emph{influence} in the context of MDP counterfactuals, to characterise the degree to which an observed path $\tau$ affects the counterfactual world.
-As stated previously, when there is no influence, then the counterfactual distribution $P_{\mdp,t,\tau}$ is identical to the original/interventional one $P_{\mdp}$ when there is no influence.
-Before formally defining influence, below we derive a sufficient condition for these two distributions to be equal when using Gumbel-max SCMs:
+This section introduces a formal notion of \emph{influence}, to describe how an observed path $\tau$ affects the counterfactual world.
+For counterfactual MDPs derived using Gumbel-max SCMs (see \eqref{eq:cf_mdp_probs}), the counterfactual distribution $P_{\mdp,t,\tau}$ will be identical to the nominal/interventional distribution $P_{\mdp}$ when there is no influence.
+Before formally defining influence, we first derive a sufficient condition for these two distributions to be equal when using Gumbel-max SCMs:

 \begin{proposition} Let $\tau$ be a path of an MDP $\mdp$ of length $T$, and let $\mdp^\tau$ be the corresponding counterfactual MDP.
-Given a time $t<T$ and counterfactual state $s'_t$ and action $a'_t$ in $\mdp^\tau$, then if $P_{\mathcal{P}}(\cdot \mid s_t, a_t)$ and $P_{\mathcal{P}}(\cdot \mid s'_t, a'_t)$ have disjoint support, then the counterfactual distribution $P_{\mathcal{P},t,\tau}(\cdot \mid s'_t, a'_t)$ is identical to the interventional distribution $P_{\mathcal{P}}(\cdot \mid s'_t, a'_t)$. \end{proposition}
+Given a time $t<T$ and counterfactual state $s'_t$ and action $a'_t$ in $\mdp^\tau$, then if $P_{\mdp}(\cdot \mid s_t, a_t)$ and $P_{\mdp}(\cdot \mid s'_t, a'_t)$ have disjoint support, then the counterfactual distribution $P_{\mdp,t,\tau}(\cdot \mid s'_t, a'_t)$ is identical to the interventional distribution $P_{\mdp}(\cdot \mid s'_t, a'_t)$. \end{proposition}

-\begin{proof} At time $t$, if the distributions $P_{\mathcal{P}}(\cdot \mid s_t, a_t)$ and $P_{\mathcal{P}}(\cdot \mid s'_t, a'_t)$ have disjoint supports then the posterior Gumbel distribution relative to the possible next states from $(s'_t, a'_t)$ remains the same as the prior Gumbel distribution for those states.
+\begin{proof} At time $t$, if the distributions $P_{\mdp}(\cdot \mid s_t, a_t)$ and $P_{\mdp}(\cdot \mid s'_t, a'_t)$ have disjoint supports then the posterior Gumbel distribution relative to the possible next states from $(s'_t, a'_t)$ remains the same as the prior Gumbel distribution for those states.
 This is because the states in the support of $P(\cdot \mid s'_t, a'_t)$ cannot be reached from $(s_t, a_t)$ in the factual world (i.e., in the original MDP), hence, no observation can change their prior.
 As a consequence, by~\eqref{eq:gumbel-max-scm} and~\eqref{eq:cf_mdp_probs}, the counterfactual probabilities for those states remain equal to the probabilities in the original MDP. \end{proof}

-With this proposition, we can now define influence by checking a simple condition on the transition probabilities of the original MDP.
-Importantly, this condition can be checked precisely because we know the true probabilities $P_{\mdp}$.
-On the other hand, the equality $P_{\mathcal{P},t,\tau}(\cdot \mid s'_t, a'_t) = P_{\mathcal{P}}(\cdot \mid s'_t, a'_t)$ cannot be established precisely because of the sampling error introduced in $P_{\mathcal{P},t,\tau}$ by the Gumbel posterior inference.
+With this proposition, we can define influence by checking a simple condition on the transition probabilities of the original MDP.
+Importantly, this condition is precise because the probabilities $P_{\mdp}$ are known.
+On the other hand, the equality $P_{\mdp,t,\tau}(\cdot \mid s'_t, a'_t) = P_{\mdp}(\cdot \mid s'_t, a'_t)$ cannot be established precisely because of the sampling error introduced in $P_{\mdp,t,\tau}$ by the Gumbel posterior inference\footnotemark.